 - "Impermeable Liner Honeywell shall design and install an impermeable liner system.
 The grading design for the SCA shall utilize the existing surface topography of Wastebed 13 as much as possible so as to limit wastebed cut and fill requirements and the associated need for a large volume of imported soil fill.
 Preloading and stabilization of the wastebed shall only be required to the extent necessary to ensure the integrity of the SCA components and underlying Solvay waste foundation, based upon the remedial design." - "Leachate Collection The impermeable liner shall be overlain by a leachate collection system.
 The type of system will be determined during Remedial Design.
-A laterally-transmissive sand or geosynthetic liquid collection layer may be considered by DEC for inclusion in the system.
+A laterally-transmissive sand or geosynthetic liquid collection layer may be considered by NYSDEC for inclusion in the system.
 The system shall convey leachate by gravity drainage to collection sumps where the leachate will be pumped via force main to a water treatment plant." - "SCA Cover The SCA cover shall be designed pursuant to applicable regulations and guidance including the USEPA Alternative Cover Assessment Program ("ACAP").
-If appropriate based upon the Remedial Design, the SCA cover may utilize a soil layer and ecological plant community to produce evapotranspiration rate sufficient to reduce precipitation infiltration rates to acceptably low levels." - "NAPL Collection and Offsite Treatment and/or Disposal Dredged material that may contain non-aqueous phase liquids (NAPLs) shall pass through an oil/water separator.
-NAPLs that collect on the water surface within the oil/water separator, or that are otherwise collected, will be separated and collected for offsite treatment and/or disposal.
-In addition, the SCA liner and leachate collection system shall be designed and operated to collect for offsite treatment and/or disposal any NAPL present in the SCA leachate."
+If appropriate based upon the Remedial Design, the SCA cover may utilize a soil layer and ecological plant community to produce evapotranspiration rate sufficient to reduce precipitation infiltration rates to acceptably low levels." - "NAPL Collection and Off-site Treatment and/or Disposal Dredged material that may contain non-aqueous phase liquids (NAPLs) shall pass through an oil/water separator.
+NAPLs that collect on the water surface within the oil/water separator, or that are otherwise collected, will be separated and collected for off-site treatment and/or disposal.
+In addition, the SCA liner and leachate collection system shall be designed and operated to collect for off-site treatment and/or disposal any NAPL present in the SCA leachate."

-The first three design elements listed above are addressed in Section 4 of this document.
-The last one (i.e., NAPL Collection and Offsite Treatment and/or Disposal) will be addressed by removing or treating NAPL encountered or collected as part of the water treatment process.
+The first two design elements listed above are addressed in Section 4 of this document.
+An assumed SCA cover is discussed in Section 4.
+A Conceptual Closure Plan (including a closure schedule), content consistent with Part 360 2.15(b), will be submitted prior to the start of the third year of dredging and will be reviewed and approved by NYSDEC.
+As defined in the Conceptual Closure Plan, the final SCA cover design will be submitted as part of the Onondaga Lake Remedy Restoration and SCA Closure Design for review and approval by the NYSDEC prior to implementation.
+The fourth bullet (i.e., NAPL Collection and Off-site Treatment and/or Disposal) will be addressed by monitoring the SCA permanent sumps for the presence of NAPL and removing it, if detected.
+NAPL encountered or collected as part of the water treatment process will be removed or treated.
 Details will be included as part of the Water Treatment Plant (WTP) Design.